top of page

 This included study of reviewed industry reports, UX case studies, and market trends on grocery delivery services, as well as a survey with 34 participants and 5 user interviews.

-Participants were based in Spain, aged 30–40, of all genders, professionally active, and responsible for household groceries.
+Participants: based in Spain, aged 30–40, of all genders, professionally active, and responsible for household groceries.

 Some results from primary research

-competidors.png
+datil competidors.png

 Analyzed elements: homepage, categories, strategy in purchase process, user flow, product info

 I analyzed Glovo, UberEats, Mercadona Online, Bonpreu, and Naturitas.
-This helped me identify market opportunities and categorizing user problems as unmet, partially solved, or already addressed by competitors.
+This helped me identify market opportunities and categorizing user problems as unmet, partially solved or already addressed by competitors.

 Affinity map